RobertoM89/MaterialCreator/README.md

+# MaterialCreator

-MaterialCreator is a script that allows you to quickly create an Arnold/vRay/Octane PBR material in Autodesk Maya by simply selecting the folder containing the textures you want to use.
+**MaterialCreator** is a script that allows you to quickly create an Arnold/vRay/Octane PBR material in Autodesk Maya by simply selecting the folder containing the textures you want to use.

 Please read the complete documentation [here](https://robertom89.github.io/MaterialCreator/).